Allan Adams – A Descoberta Que Pode Reescrever A Física

 and that's not what they found on Monday;

-E não foi isso que eles descobriram na segunda-feira;
+e não foi isso que eles encontraram na segunda-feira;

 what they found on Monday is cooler.